lineralpha/UnityExercise/ReadMe.md

 ```
 Follow the instructions in <code>k8s-depl/app-k8s-deploy.sh</code> to manually deploy all services.

-Once everything is online, open the swagger UI in brower using the ip address got from running "<code>minikube service unityapp-service</code>".
+Once everything is online, open the swagger UI in browser using the ip address got from running "<code>minikube service unityapp-service</code>".
 Below is the screenshot showing the logs output from the app running in k8s cluster.

 ![Screenshot](docs/k8s-app-logs.jpg)